PWSCG Terms of Reference

 2. The responsibilities of the PWSCG are as follows:

-- Setting the current and future requirements of the PWS and specifying its outputs, performance indicators and targets;
+- Setting the current and future outputs required from the PWS and specifying its performance indicators and targets;

 - Monitoring the performance and delivery of the PWS outputs against the agreed performance indicators and targets, and considering in-period modifications to the PWS as appropriate;

-- Setting the current and future requirements for the Met Office underpinning capability and international commitments funded under the PWS to enable delivery of PWS outputs and other direct services to Government, the public sector and civil aviation;
+- Reviewing whether Met Office plans for the underpinning capability and international commitments are appropriately prioritised and have a demonstrable, value for money link to support the delivery of PWS outputs and other direct services to Government, the public sector and civil aviation;

-- Regularly reviewing the value for money of the PWS, commissioning additional research as necessary;
+- Reviewing the socio-economic benefits delivered by the PWS, commissioning additional research as necessary;

 - Providing independent advice to Government ministers on the PWS as required;